FAQs und Guides

 Infringement

 There are also various other acts, besides copying, that can amount to infringement where a third party does them without the consent of the copyright owner.
+These include issuing or lending copies to the public, performing works in public, making adaptions of works and even possessing, dealing in, or providing the means for making infringing copies.

 Royalties and blanket licenses

-Some copyright owners always license their works, whereby royalties are paid to the copyright owner in exchange for using their material in your business.
+Some copyright owners always license their works, by which royalties are paid to the copyright owner in exchange for using their material in your business.
 Blanket licenses give permission to use the rights of a particular group or type of creations, and are typically purchased from an organisation which represents groups of copyright owners.

 Global copyright protection